The Latest 2023 Cyber Crime Statistics (updated September 2023)

 What is cyber crime?

-According to the Crown Prosecution Service, cyber crime is split into 2 categories:
+Cyber crime is split into 2 categories:

 Cyber-dependant crime: Crime that can only be committed through the use of technology, ‘where the devices are both the tool for committing the crime, and the target of the crime.’
 Examples include malware that targets victims for financial gain and hacking to delete or damage data.